 How should I take XTANDI?

-- Take XTANDI capsules exactly as your healthcare provider tells you.
+- Take XTANDI exactly as your healthcare provider tells you.

-- Take your prescribed dose of XTANDI one time a day.
+- Take your prescribed dose of XTANDI one time a day, at the same time each day.

 - Your healthcare provider may change your dose if needed.

-- Do not stop taking your prescribed dose of XTANDI without talking with your healthcare provider first.
+- Do not change or stop taking your prescribed dose of XTANDI without talking with your healthcare provider first.

-- XTANDI capsules can be taken with or without food.
+- XTANDI can be taken with or without food.

 - Swallow XTANDI capsules whole.
 Do not chew, dissolve, or open the capsules.

 - If you miss a dose of XTANDI, take your prescribed dose as soon as you remember that day.
 If you miss your daily dose, take your prescribed dose at your regular time the next day.
-Do not take more than your prescribed dose of XTANDI.
+Do not take more than your prescribed dose of XTANDI in one day.

-- If you take too much XTANDI, call your healthcare provider or go to the nearest emergency room right away.
+If you take too much XTANDI, call your healthcare provider or go to the nearest emergency room right away.
+You may have an increased risk of seizure if you take too much XTANDI.

 What are the possible side effects of XTANDI?